-- partner of an open partnership
+- A partner in an open partnership

-- general partner of a limited partnership
+- A general partner of a limited partnership

 - A shareholder with a leading position in a limited liability company who owns, alone, more than 30 per cent of the company shares or votes, or, jointly with family members, more than 50 per cent of the company shares or votes, either directly or indirectly via another company